Last Updated on 17 June 2022 by Alastair Digby

 Regardless of the particular focus of a given penetration test, a five-phase approach is the go-to for an effective security testing program.
 But what are the 5 stages of penetration testing?
 Keep reading to get a breakdown of what each stage involves and how those stages contribute to the usefulness of the test.

 - The 5 Stages of Penetration Testing

 The 5 Stages of Penetration Testing

-Here is an outline of each penetration testing stage to help you better understand the process
+Here is an outline of the 5 penetration testing stages to help you better understand the penetration testing process.

-Reconnaissance involves efforts by pentesters to gather information about the target system being tested.
+Reconnaissance involves efforts by the penetration tester to gather information about the target system being tested and the security vulnerabilities that could be exploited in a security breach.
 All types of pen tests call for some degree of reconnaissance, but black box and grey box tests obviously require more information gathering.
 Generally, you can further divide reconnaissance into two forms:

 - Passive reconnaissance makes use of observing publicly available information about a company’s employees or network environment without directly interacting with the systems, apps, users, or networks in the environment.
 Hackers glean this information from online databases, Google searches, social media platforms, by browsing the company website, and even from dark web forums where employee usernames or passwords may be available.